Personas: A case study

 • Speed of engagement: how long was the path from volunteer training and approval until engagement in volunteer projects?

-The combination of this data, combined with some of my qualitative research, began to reveal clear patterns.
+The combination of quantitative and qualitative data revealed clear patterns.
 As I worked, I developed nicknames for the patterns.
 Most of these nicknames represent traits that were eventually rolled into bigger patterns.
 For instance, the following were rolled into “This is the New Me”.

 “I’ll go Anywhere, Anytime!”